 Example: “I’m a natural problem-solver.
 I find it rewarding to dig deep and uncover solutions to challenges—it’s like solving a puzzle.
 It’s something I’ve always excelled at, and something I enjoy.
 Much of product development is about finding innovative solutions to challenging issues, which is what drew me to this career path in the first place.”

-For more on answering this question, visit Interview Question: “What Are Your Strengths and Weaknesses?”
+Related: Interview Question: “What Are Your Strengths and Weaknesses?”

 10. What are your greatest weaknesses?